SunnyCYC/aug4beat_demo/index.md

 ## Demo audio

-The following demo shows the beat/downbeat predictions four models, including:
+The following demo shows the beat/downbeat predictions of four models, including:
 * Two basline models:
     * Madmom: An open widely adopted library that provides beat/downbeat tracking API[1, 2].
     * Mix: Our reproduced model for [2], trained from data with much shorter total duration, but including more classical data.